LearnTeachCode/intro-javascript-class/week-3/3-4-firebase-setup.md

 ## 3.4.3: Displaying data from your Firebase database

-Now let's make sure your Firebase app is working!

-### Add sample data using the Firebase console
+Now let's make sure our Firebase app is working!
+First we'll add some sample data directly in the Firebase console, and then we'll test it out by displaying that data on a web page.

 **1. In the Firebase Console (the website you logged into earlier), click "Develop" on the left menu, then "Database", and then to the "Data" tab.**